 Start sewing at the tab at one end of the zip and stitch along to the tab at the other end.
 Use a standard stitch length of 2.5mm and back stitch at the start and the end.

 You may need to un-do the zipper pull so that you can stitch past it straight.
-When this occurs position the needle into the fabric and lift the presser foot, allowing you to move the zipper pull up and down as required.
+When this occurs position the needle into the fabric and lift the presser foot, this will allow you to move the zipper pull as required.

 Once sewn the bag should look something like this.